shakes76/PatternAnalysis-2024/recognition/GFNet_s4641938/README.md

 ## About the Model

-[GFNet](https://ieeexplore.ieee.org/document/10091201) is a cutting-edge vision NN that prizes itself on efficiently capturing spatial interactions through its use of the fast fourier transform.
+[GFNet](https://ieeexplore.ieee.org/document/10091201) is a cutting-edge vision transformer neural network that prizes itself on efficiently capturing spatial interactions through its use of the fast fourier transform.
 GFNet adapts the well-known ViT Transformer models by replacing the self-attention layer with a global filter layer.

 ### Model Architecture
 - **Base Model**: GFNet